-Doses let you increase the amount of a species in a SimBiology® model during simulation, either at specific time points or predefined time intervals.
+Doses let you increase the amount of a species in a SimBiology® model during simulation, either at specific time points or regular intervals.
 For example, you can use a dose object to model an instantaneous supply of a drug regimen during the simulation of a model.
-The increase in the amount of a species occurs only during simulation and does not alter the species' value permanently (that is, the value in the model is not changed).
+The increase in the amount of a species occurs only during simulation and does not alter the species value permanently (that is, the value in the model is not changed).

 ScheduleDose object —